odysseyhack/chainmix/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

 Check Cheque is a system based on IOTA and KVK authentication to prevent invoice fraud in the Netherlands.
-The long-term goal is to expand this system to a smart contract based fraud prevention and risk minimization service, in which KVK is one of many different oracles.
+The long-term goal is to expand this system to a smart contract-based fraud prevention and risk minimization service, in which KVK is one of many different oracles.

 ---